North Korea–Rwanda relations

-North Korea–Rwanda relations (르완다-조선민주주의인민공화국 관계) refers to the current and historical relationship between North Korea and Rwanda.
+North Korea–Rwanda relations refers to the current and historical relationship between North Korea and Rwanda.
 Neither country maintains an embassy in their respective capitals.

 During the Cold War, most Rwandan governments were deeply anti-communist.
 Despite this, the Democratic People's Republic of Korea (DPRK, commonly known as North Korea) maintained friendly relations with the country, and provided developmental aid.
 One example of this is the deployment of a North Korean team in 1978 and 1979, to help start up Asian carp-based aquaculture in Rwanda.